wp-plugins/custom-banners/readme.txt

 == Changelog ==

 = 1.3.4 =
-* Update compatibility to WP 4.1.1.
+* Update compatibility with WordPress 4.1.1

 = 1.3.3 =
 * Show more than 5 banners in single banner widget banner select drop down menu.